fmarino-ipzs/eid-it-wallet-docs/docs/en/functionalities.rst

 Relying Parties SHOULD implement the error page provided in the Official Resources.
 In any case:

-- the page MUST include the visual identity elements of the IT-Wallet System, including the logo and an icon or graphical element that conveys the type of error;
+- the page MUST include the visual identity elements of the IT-Wallet System, including the Logo and an icon or graphical element that conveys the type of error;
 - the page MUST include a clear and concise message explaining the nature of the error, the error code, and a simple description;
 - the page MUST include one or more Call To Action guiding the User toward the appropriate next step (e.g., retry, contact support, etc.).